MikeGriffinReborn/EntitySpaces/README.md

 }
 ```

-In this case we are using the hierarchical object model and there is no need to declare an esTransactionScope.
+In this example below we are using the EntitySpaces hierarchical model and there is no need to declare an esTransactionScope.

 ```c#
 // Create an order